arfro/arfro.com/_drafts/2019-03-03-understand-recursion-to-understand-recursion.markdown

 ### Tail recursion
-Tail recursion is a way to avoid stack overflow exceptions.
+Tail recursion (if done right) is a way to avoid stack overflow exceptions.
 Tail recursive function is a function where the very last call is the call to itself.
 There is an accumulator that allows to pass a calculated value to the next recursive call as we go.
 In Scala they can be annotated with `@tailrec`.
 <br>
 <br>
 So let's rewrite our factorial: